scripting/feedland/database/worknotes.md

+#### 10/3/23; 4:28:08 PM by DW

+Added debugging code for the river cache.

+We now log when we add a river to the cache, or delete a river because a feed it uses updated, or because it aged-out.

+The names of the routines should tell you which is happening.

+#### 10/1/23; 10:19:34 AM by DW -- v0.6.25

+Export clearCachedRivers so it can be called from the SQL socket subscriber code.

+When we send notification to users that a feed has updated, we can also send that info to the river cache, so we can turn caching back on.

 #### 9/27/23 AM by DW -- v0.6.24

 Exported convertItemList, needed it in the code for the SQL based websocket notifications.